 Strategic Aim Key Strategic Areas Key Performance Indicators Progress 4.
-Outcomes To ensure that all schools are enabled to reach good or better outcomes 4.1 Outcomes for all children in reading, writing and mathematics improve or remain high Outcomes for all children in reading, writing and mathematics are at agerelated expectations or above at the end of KS2 Children meet or exceed expected progress from Key Stage 1 to Key Stage 2 in reading, writing and mathematics 1.
-Outcomes and progress for our children are at least in line with national expectations in reading, writing and mathematics or improving • Difficult to evaluate 2020/21 due to COVID.
-Progress towards the Trust KPIs via internal assessments will be evaluated at the end of the autumn, spring and summer terms 2021 and external assessments summer 2021.
-4.2 Each school makes best use of pupil premium funding and catch- up/recovery funding and resources to meet the needs of disadvantaged pupils 2.
-Disadvantaged, Pupil Premium and other vulnerable children make good progress from their starting points 4.3 Each school makes best use of resources to meet the needs of SEND pupils 3.
-SEND children make good progress from their starting points 4.4 Support in place for children who are at risk of underachieving, or are vulnerable, providing timely and effective intervention 4.5 Trust leaders are making best use of data, through diagnostic testing, internal testing and statutory testing, in order to inform next steps for improvement
+Outcomes To ensure that all schools are enabled to reach good or better outcomes 1. writing and mathematics improve or remain high at least in line with national expectations in reading, writing and mathematics or improving Difficult to evaluate 2020/2021 due to COVID and no statutory testing/data returns Progress towards the Trust KPIs via internal assessments is evaluated at the end of the autumn, spring, and summer terms 2021/22 and external assessments summer 2022.
+Spring 2 data has been analysed to evaluate progress in reading, writing and mathasince September baselines.

+4.2 premium funding and catch-up/recovery funding and resources to meet the needs of disadvantaged pupils Each school makes best use of resources to meet the needs of SEND pupils Support in place for children who are at risk of underachieving, or are vulnerable, providing timely and effective intervention Trust leaders are making best use of data, through diagnostic testing, in internal testing and statutory testing, in Disadvantaged, Pupil Premium and other vulnerable children make good progress from their starting points SEND children make good progress from their Data meetings between CEO/DSI and HTs May 2022 to discuss outcomes and decide on next actions.
+Data meetings between CEO/DSI and HTs termly to discuss outcomes and decide on next actions: expansion of use of school-led tutors, targeted intervention and resource Discussions in place with provider to look at how to provide assessment benchmarking at trust level - should be in place by June 2022.
+This will allow assessment data to be shared at school and trust level, including Directors Pupil premium statements in place for all school showing how pp funding is being spent and its impact Strategic Aim Key Performance Progress - Key Strategic Areas Indicators Progress 5.
+Business & Efficiency 1.
+Continuous evaluation of Trust systems, policies and procedures, across all areas Achievement of Unqualified External Audit opinion The Trust has benefited from good and improving external audits since its inception

-Strategic Aim Key Strategic Areas Key Performance Indicators Progress 5.
-Business & Efficiency 5.1 Continuous evaluation of Trust systems, policies and procedures, across all areas Achievement of Unqualified External Audit opinion The Trust has benefited from good and improving external audits since its inception.
-All other external and internal audits show good and improving practice To align all business areas around its objectives, enabling efficient and effective decision making.
-5.2 Growth of Trust, ensuring high standards are maintained and improvement continues Implementation and effective review of curriculum-led financial planning SMRA visit in 2020 identified the need for curriculum- led financial planning, which is now in place. order to support growth, school improvement and financial sustainability 4.
-Trust is actively supporting schools outside of the organisation HVT is a Trust of at least 7 schools by 2024 Trust has been working with local schools to support them in a variety of areas.
-This has led to the successful implementation of the trust's first trust partnership academic year 21/22 which will hopefully end in full academisation.
-All schools retain or improve their Ofsted inspection Ofsted February 2019: Lutley judged good Ofsted January 2020: Woodside and Lapa both improved from previous inspections Ofsted pending for Priory and Hurst Hill.
-Selfevaluation of good for Hurst Hill and requires improvement for Priory with elements of good, which will mean an improvement from previous inspections
+2. improvement continues Develop a commercial strategy 2.
+Implementation and effective review of curriculum-led financial planning 3.
+Trust is actively supporting schools outside of the organisation 4.
+HVT is a Trust of at least 7 schools by 2024 support them in a variety of areas.
+This has led to the successful implementation of HVTs first trust partnership during academic year 2021/22 which will hopefully end in full academisation.
+Trust partnership event held in January 2022, involving 3 further Dudley schools Trust approached by 2 further schools summer 2022, with a view to forming a trust partnership/joining the trust in next academic year (year 2 of strategic plan)

+All schools retain or All schools have improved

+improve their Ofsted since their previous

+inspection inspection under the current

+· .
+Ofsted Inspection

+Framework:

+Ofsted February 2019:

+Lutley judged good

+Ofsted January 2020:

+Lapal improved from good to

+'good and improving'

+Ofsted January 2020:

+Woodside improved from SM

+to RI overall, and SM to good

+in EYs, L&M, B&A, PD

+Ofsted February 2022:

+Hurst Hill improved from RI to

+good in all areas

+Ofsted May 2022:

+Priory improved from SM to RI

+overall, and SM to good in

+EYs, L&M, B&A, PD

+Development of trust

+teaching and learning rubrics

+via Quality of Teaching Deep

+Dive, involving use of IRIS to

+improve teaching

+jimprove teaching